instantOS/instantos.github.io/docs/apps.md

 ### My program doesn't appear

-some programs, mostly proprietary ones install to locations outside of $PATH and Windows programs installed using wine.
+Some programs, mostly proprietary ones install to locations outside of $PATH and Windows programs installed using Wine.
 As an example, Davinci Resolve installs to /opt which is not part of $PATH and does not appear in the text based launcher.
 It does however provide a desktop file meaning that it is accessible from the graphical menu.
 Some applications do not provide desktop files at all *and* are installed into directories not included in $PATH.
 In that case you can either add that directory to PATH or execute the program using its absolute path.
 In the case of Davinci resolve that would be /opt/resolve/bin/resolve.
-Wine programs can directly be invoked using wine /path/to/program.exe
+Wine programs can directly be invoked using Wine /path/to/program.exe

 ### dafuq is $PATH ?!